awakari/client-sdk-go/README.md

 }
 ```

-The initialization is a bit different for a public cloud API:
+The initialization is a bit different for a serverless API usage:

 ```go
 package main